joelouthan/theologic.us/content/posts/5-few-points-friday/2020-07-10-few-points-friday.md

 I debated and prayed about even posting this at all.
 But I think I must.

-While I don't need to write anything about the New Apostolic Reformation movement, I want to say this first and foremost.
-I have see may people comment and write books on this.
-And everything that I have seen has been incredibly helpful and very pastoral.
+While I don't need to write anything about the New Apostolic Reformation movement, I want to say just this: pray.

+I have see may people comment and write books on this movement.
+And everything that I have read and heart has been incredibly helpful and very pastoral.
 But what I have noticed that so many people commenting on this movement will never mention that they still have friends who go to NAR churches.

 I do.
 I have hundreds of friends who are currently or have in the past attended an NAR church.
-And they struggle so desperately with legalism and religion and striving.
-When I prayed about this and when I realized that NAR is real and it is affecting millions of Christians, God simply told me, "Pray for them.
+And they struggle so desperately with legalism, religion and striving.
+This should not be a surprised.
+When man makes religion about who they are and what they can do, it falls into legalism every single time.
+When I prayed about this, I realized that NAR is real and it is affecting millions of Christians by placing burdens on them that they simply cannot bear and was never suppose to.

+But Christ gives much more grace.

+God simply told me, "Pray for them.
 Pray for each of them by name."

-I don't know what is mine to do other than to pray for them and share the gospel of Christ with them as much as I can.
+That is what I can do in this moment.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RmLeRGPKocg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>